Saatchi Gallery: Duke of York's HQ

-On 9 October 2008, the Gallery opened its new premises, described in The Observer as one of "the most beautiful art spaces in London", in the 70000 sqft Duke of York's HQ on Kings Road, London, near Sloane Square.
+On 9 October 2008, the Gallery opened its new premises, described in The Observer as one of "the most beautiful art spaces in London", in the 70000 sqft Duke of York's HQ on King's Road, London, near Sloane Square.
 The building was refurbished by architects Paul Davis + Partners and Allford Hall Monaghan Morris.
 It consists of 15 equally-proportioned exhibition spaces "as light, as high, and as beautifully proportioned as any in London".

 The main opening exhibition was of new Chinese art, The Revolution Continues: New Art From China, bringing together the work of twenty-four young Chinese artists in a survey of painting, sculpture and installation, including Zhang Huan, Li Songsong, Zhang Xiaogang, Zhang Haiying and conceptual artists Sun Yuan & Peng Yu.
 The show's focus was on political issues surrounding China's Cultural Revolution and also the contemporary political context.
 The decision to open with The Revolution Continues was directly influenced by global interest in China as a result of the 2008 Beijing Olympics.
 Jackie Wullschlager in the Financial Times said it was "the most persuasive showing of contemporary Chinese art yet mounted in this country", and, contrasting it with the "deadly" contemporaneous Turner Prize show, "Saatchi's collection of Chinese art is one that Tate would kill for, and could not begin to afford"; she said that it was "an example of a private museum grand and serious enough to compete with national institutions."